ffalzon/ffalzon.github.io/_pages/about.md

 **Email:** ffalzon(at)ethz(dot)ch

+**Note: I am currently on the job market looking for research positions in the greater Zurich area.**

 In July 2023 I started my postdoc in the [Applied Cryptography](https://appliedcrypto.ethz.ch/) group at ETH Zurich under the guidance of [Prof. Kenneth Paterson](https://inf.ethz.ch/people/person-detail.paterson.html).
 I am currently working on projects relating to encrypted databases, authenticated data structures, private information retrieval, and private set intersection.
 My work is funded by the CYD Distinguished Postdoctoral Fellowship.

 I obtained my Ph.D. from the [University of Chicago](https://computerscience.uchicago.edu/) in 2023.
 I was fortunate to be advised by [Prof. Roberto Tamassia](https://www.tamassia.net/) at Brown University and by [Prof. Ben Zhao](https://people.cs.uchicago.edu/~ravenben/) at UChicago.